whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 #### Ticket

+[TICKET_NUMBER](https://vimean.atlassian.net/browse/TICKET_NUMBER)

-- *This is required for Vimeo staff only.
+- *Note: this is required for Vimeo staff only.
 If not applicable to your PR, use "N/A".*

-[TICKET_NUMBER](https://vimean.atlassian.net/browse/TICKET_NUMBER)

 #### Pull Request Checklist